Chicago boasts a large number of tourist attractions, but there is undoubtedly a select handful that is by far the most popular with visitors.

-Opened May 26, 1927, the Buckingham Fountain in Grant Park is one of Chicago's most recognizable landmarks, and its hourly water show in the summer is fun for young and old.
-Donated to the city by Kate Buckingham, the Buckingham Fountain is Chicago's centerpiece along the Lake Michigan shore, and is a popular destination spot for visitors and locals alike.
-Made out of gorgeous pink Georgia marble, the real attraction of the fountain is the water, light, and music show that takes place every hour.
-Controlled by a computer in its underground pump room, it's a dazzling display that makes for a fantastic photo opportunity and a picture perfect background--which is why you'll inevitably see a wedding party having portraits taken there during milder weather.
+The fountain, constructed out of gorgeous pink Georgia marble, was donated to the city by Kate Buckingham, a grand patroness of the arts.
+It is Chicago's centerpiece along the Lake Michigan shore.
+While beautiful, the real attraction of the fountain is the computer-controlled water, light, and music show that takes place every hour.
+It's a dazzling display that makes for a fantastic photo opportunity and a picture perfect background—which is why you'll inevitably see a wedding party having portraits taken there during milder weather.

-Originally a shipping and recreational facility, Navy Pier has a rich history and has evolved into one of the most popular spot for people visiting Chicago.
-Navy Pier is separated into these areas: Gateway Park, Family Pavilion, South Arcade, Navy Pier Park and Festival Hall.
+Originally a shipping and recreational facility, Navy Pier has a rich history and has evolved into one of the most popular spots for people visiting Chicago.
+Navy Pier is separated into these areas: Gateway Park, Family Pavilion, South Arcade, Navy Pier Park, and Festival Hall.

 The Obamas' home address is 5046 S. Greenwood Ave., and it's located in Hyde Park on the South Side.
 It's also about a five-minute drive to the Museum of Science and Industry.